thirstycode/Raspi-output-catcher/README.md

 -	07:19:12 PM 16 12 --> some error with posting having username urvashirautela26
 -	07:19:00 PM 16 12 --> posted with username realshrutihaasan
 -	06:08:10 PM 16 12 --> some error with following having username priyanka.chopra143
--	04:50:56 PM 16 12 --> some error with following having username realshrutihaasan
--	04:50:35 PM 16 12 --> some error with following having username urvashirautela26
+-	04:50:56 PM 16 12 --> some error with following having username realshrutiha-	04:-	04:50:35 PM 16 12 --> some error with following having username urvashirautela26
 -	04:49:17 PM 16 12 --> some error with posting having username disha.patani.updates
 -	04:49:14 PM 16 12 --> posted with username disha.patani.updates
 -	04:48:49 PM 16 12 --> posted with username realshrutihaasan